shiva3089/ip2map/README.md

 Description:
     Take input of a single IP or multiple ip addresses from a file and pass it to telize api to determine the details of the IP, like ASN,ISP,LATITUDE,LONGITUDE, etc.
-    Once we determine the above information of the IP, we will use kartograph/amcharts to create a bubble/heat map in HTML/SVG format
+    Once we determine the above information of the IP, we will use amcharts to create a bubble/heat map in HTML/SVG format

 Requirements:

     1) requests (pip install requests OR sudo easy_install requests)

     2) PhantomJS (if you desire to convert the resulting html to SVG/PNG/PDF)